iamthismarvin/iamthismarvin/README.md

 ## Marvin Parada—@iamthismarvin

-🔭 I started in **Front-End**, but have been recently introduced to **Backend Development** through different company projects, and have some experience as a **Project Manager** with a remote team due to the COVID-19 pandemic.
+🔭 I started in **Front-End**, but have been recently introduced to **Backend Development** through different company projects.
+Additionally, I have gained experience as a **Project Manager** with a remote team due to the COVID-19 pandemic.

 🌱 I’m currently learning **Mocha & Cypress** for test-driven development, **Node.js, Sails.js, and PostgreSQL** for backend development, **Docker** for DevOps, and **Typescript** to prepare for Vue.js 3.